 The sound machines we tested range in price from $20 to $50.
 There are a wide range of free white noise apps available for smart phones, but you’d have to connect your phone to a $30 Bluetooth speaker to get the same volume range as the machines in our comparison.
 You can also use a sleep machine as a supplement or replacement for expensive sleep medications, which could save you hundreds of dollars annually.

-Key features to look for when buying a Sound Machine
+Best sound machines: Key features to look for

 When you plug headphones into a sound machine that has this output selection, the speaker turns off.
 That is a helpful feature if you have a bedmate who doesn’t share the same need for calming noises.
 It can also be helpful for someone who works in a noisy environment and doesn’t want to bother other employees.